nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 ### Vectors

 Vectors are one dimensional arrays, just like regular arrays.
-They also share the same syntax, which is nice:
+They also share the same square bracket and comma syntax, which is nice:

 $$
 \mathbf{x} = [1, 2, 3]